SICP 2.5.3 (Extended) Solutions

 Incidentally, my earlier design decision (not changing

 gcd-terms to remove common factors) now turns out to have an effect on this procedure’s performance.
-We do compute the GCD of the terms, but go on to remove the common factors from the fraction at the very end.
-That means that any earlier scaling down the GCD coefficients is to some extent ‘wasted’ effort.
-Since I don’t do it in
+I do compute the GCD of the terms, but also remove common factors from the fraction at the very end.
+That means that any earlier scaling down of the GCD coefficients would be to some extent ‘wasted’ effort.
+Since I don’t actually do it in

-gcd-terms, that will be avoided.
-On the other hand, the unreduced GCD may then produce a larger integerizing factor in the second step, which will lead to larger numbers in the multiplications.
-On balance, this is likely a minor performance increase, since mathematical calculations are generally much quicker to perform than running through the extra procedure.
+gcd-terms, that is avoided in my solution.
+On the other hand, the ‘unreduced’ GCD may then produce a larger integerizing factor in the second step, which will lead to larger numbers in the multiplications.
+On balance, my approach is potentially a (minor) performance increase, since mathematical calculations are generally much quicker than running through the list an additional time.

 reduce-poly is almost identical to